rodricios/autocomplete/README.md

 What if I asked you to go through all the pages and all the words in those pages?

-Now, I'm not saying to actually *read* the books.
+Now I'm not asking you four to actually *read* the books.
 You know, just go through, beginning to end, and notice each word.

-For every new word you see, write it down, and put a "1" next to it, and everytime you see it again, add "1" more to the previous number.
+For every new word you see, write it down, and put a "1" next to it, and everytime you see a word *again*, add "1" more to the previous number.

 So basically I'm asking y'all to keep count of how many times a word comes up.

+Got it?
+If yes, cool!
+If not, find a sibling, friend, or adult near you and ask them to help you out :)

+...

 Say you start with *Harry Potter and the Sorcerer's Stone*: